davidmoyalopez/kubernetes-mysql/README.md

-# kubernetes-mariadb
+# kubernetes-mysql
-Deploy MariaDB in kubernetes
+Deploy MySql in kubernetes